Published By Janet Gershen-Siegel at December 11th, 2018

 For the credit risk and the business failure scores, a rating of 0 means bankruptcy.

-An epic Equifax score for your company is as follows:
+A good Equifax score for your company is as follows:

 Equifax supplies a risk monitoring service which is more convenient as it allows for reports to go straight to you.
 If you don’t want to pay for continuing reports, you can alternatively request your business’s Equifax report.